chekanov/GC4PhysicalConstants/README.md

     data = json.loads(fin.read().decode('utf-8'))
     print(data) # print data if you need
 ```
 Here, ```data``` is a Pyhon dictionary, where the keys range from 6 to 70, representing analytic ranks.
+If you use other programs, simply ```gunzip''' this JSON file and read it as a text file.

 Each value associated with a key is a list structured as follows:

 ```
 [equation,error,predicted,target,pass]